HallLabs/tracy_matdb/docs/matdbyml.rst

 implements the database logic.
 Next, we specify the number of configurations to generate (via random modulations) and how to sample the frequency space of the phonons.
-For a given frequency, we can extract an eigenvector that is used to module the atomic positions.
+For a given frequency, we can extract an eigenvector that is used to modulate the atomic positions.
 By default, we sample the available frequencies in the BZ uniformly so that both high and low freuency phonon modulations are used.